-- Reviewed the Internal Audit Plan for the FYE 2021 and financial year ended 31 March 2022 presented by the outsourced Internal Auditors; - ii.
-Reviewed the reports from the Internal Auditors and assessed the Internal Auditors' findings and the management's responses and made the necessary recommendations to the Board for approval on 23 June 2020, 28 August 2020, 24 November 2020, 24 February 2021 and 21 May 2021; - iii.
-Reviewed the adequacy of the scope and coverage of the Group's activities, functions, competency and resources of the Internal Audit functions;
+- i.
+Reviewed the Internal Audit Plan for the FYE 2022 presented by the outsourced Internal Auditors; - Reviewed the reports from the Internal Auditors and assessed the Internal Auditors' findings and the management's responses and made the necessary recommendations to the Board for approval on 21 May 2021, 23 September 2021, 25 November 2021, 22 February 2022 and 25 May 2022; - iii.
+Reviewed the adequacy of the scope and coverage of the Group's activities, functions, competency and resources of the Internal Audit functions; - iv.
+Reviewed the existing internal controls and work processes undertaken by the respective departments in the companies under review for relevant areas or business and the Group's systems and practices for identification and management of risks;